-- Receives requests from bishops for release and removal from the ministry of The Episcopal Church. - Receives resignations of bishops. - Receives evidence of the incapacity of bishops. - Issues pastoral directions, restrictions on ministry, and administrative leaves to bishops. - Appoints the intake officer for complaints against bishops. - Serves on the Reference Panel of the Disciplinary Board for Bishops. - · Certifies abandonment of communion by bishops. - Processes charges of violations of doctrine Member of Committees and by bishops.
-Commissions: The presiding bishop is • Has a significant role in proceedings to an ex officio member of every standing terminate the relationship of a bishop and a commission and joint standing committee, as well as other governance bodies. diocese.
+- Receives requests from bishops for release and removal from the ministry of The Episcopal Church. - Receives resignations of bishops. - Receives evidence of the incapacity of bishops. - Issues pastoral directions, restrictions on ministry, and administrative leaves to bishops. - Appoints the intake officer for complaints against bishops. - Serves on the Reference Panel of the Disciplinary Board for Bishops. - Certifies abandonment of communion by bishops. - Processes charges of violations of doctrine by bishops. - Has a significant role in proceedings to terminate the relationship of a bishop and a diocese.